Soccer takes a number of years to develop as a player. There’s the physical side to the game and the know-how.

 Can I Learn Soccer?

-It will take time to progress, but learn the basic passing skills with a ball you feel comfortable with and you’ll be fine.
+It will take time to progress, but learn the basic passing skills with a ball, such as passing and control – master these and you’ll be a good player.

 What Are The Basics Of Soccer?